Fort Wayne, IN Solar Panels

 Fort Wayne Area Utility Providers

-Fort Wayne homeowners are served by two main utility providers — AEP Indiana Michigan Power and NIPSCO.
-Based on 2023 data, both providers charge above Indiana’s state average of 14.90¢ per kWh, with rates of 16.1¢ and 17.9¢ per kWh, respectively.
+Fort Wayne is served by two main electric utilities — AEP Indiana Michigan Power and NIPSCO.
+Based on 2023 data (the most recent available), both charge more per kilowatt-hour than the Indiana state average of 14.90¢.

 Fort Wayne Utilities Electricity Rates